Chris Godwin: 2019 season

-In the season-opener against the San Francisco 49ers, Godwin caught three passes for 53 yards and a touchdown in the 31–17 loss.
-In the next game against the Carolina Panthers, he caught eight passes for 121 yards and a touchdown in the 20–14 road victory.
+In the season-opener against the 49ers, Godwin caught three passes for 53 yards and a touchdown in the 31–17 loss.
+In the next game against the Panthers, he caught eight passes for 121 yards and a touchdown in the 20–14 road victory.
 Two weeks later against the Los Angeles Rams, he recorded a career-high 12 catches for 172 yards and two touchdowns as the Buccaneers defeated the Rams on the road 55–40.
-Godwin followed up his big performance in the next game against the New Orleans Saints, catching seven passes for 125 yards and two touchdowns in a 31–24 road loss.
+Godwin followed up his big performance in the next game against the Saints, catching seven passes for 125 yards and two touchdowns in a 31–24 road loss.
 In the next game against the Panthers in London, he caught ten passes for 151 yards in the 37–26 loss.
-During Week 12 against the Atlanta Falcons, Godwin recorded a career long 71-yard touchdown reception from quarterback Jameis Winston in route to a career-best 184 yards and two touchdowns in a 35–22 road victory.
+During Week 12 against the Falcons, Godwin recorded a career long 71-yard touchdown reception from quarterback Jameis Winston in route to a career-best 184 yards and two touchdowns in a 35–22 road victory.
 With that performance, Godwin recorded his first season with at least 1,000 receiving yards.
 Godwin was named NFC Offensive Player of the Week due to his spectacular performance.
-In Week 15, during a 38–17 win against the Detroit Lions, Godwin caught five passes for 121 yards but injured his hamstring during the third quarter and left the game.
+In Week 15, during a 38–17 win against the Lions, Godwin caught five passes for 121 yards but injured his hamstring during the third quarter and left the game.
 On December 17, 2019, Godwin was selected to the 2020 Pro Bowl, the first of his career.

 Godwin finished his third season setting new career highs in receptions, receiving yards, and touchdowns with 86 receptions for 1,333 yards and nine touchdowns.
 He was ranked 38th by his fellow players on the NFL Top 100 Players of 2020.